arcus/Arcus_Labs_Orientation/new_to_data_science.md

 * [Reproducibility](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/reproducibility/reproducibility.md)
 * [How to Troubleshoot](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/how_to_troubleshoot/how_to_troubleshoot.md)

-Additionally, beyond the NIH grant, we have other articles and miscellany we suggest, whether those are resources we've created in Arcus, or things we recommend from the larger R community.
+Additionally, beyond the NIH grant, we have other articles and miscellany we suggest, whether those are resources we've created in Arcus, or things we recommend from the larger data science community.

 **Other Resources**: